 How do you prefer to prep for the MCAT?

-2017 MCAT Summer Intensive Locations (Atlanta, Boston & San Diego)
+2017 MCAT Summer Intensive Locations (Atlanta, Boston, Boulder, & San Diego)

 The Summer Intensive Program curriculum incorporates MCAT strategy, content review, and a personalized approach that guarantees success.* Guided by the best Kaplan faculty members in the country, you will receive a well-rounded and complete preparation experience that includes: